 Offbeat: 75 Kms from Srinagar

 About 75 Kms from Srinagar and 20 Km off Shopian (known for its apple orchards) is a secluded tourist spot, popular for its beautiful waterfall.
-It’s a delight to see the waterfall surrounded by huge rocks amidst pine forests and mountains.
-The waterfall is now baricaded for safety but is worth a visit.
+The Aharbal waterfall is a delight to see as its surrounded by huge rocks amidst pine forests and mountains.
+The waterfall is now barricaded for safety but still, a must visit.

 To reach the waterfall, be prepared to walk a few steps and then walk some more.
-Not recommended for senior citizens.
+IMP: The trek’s not recommended for senior citizens.

 There are few lush meadows at Aharbal and one among them called Kungawatan is very popular.
 Aharbal can be reached either taking the Pulwama Shopian road or taking the Anantnag road.

-Place to Stay: There is a well constructed DAK bunglow with sparsely furnished but clean rooms run by JKTDC.
+Accommodation: There is a well constructed DAK Bungalow with sparsely furnished but clean rooms run by JKTDC.

 Offbeat: 50 Kms from Srinagar